Why was my planning application refused?

 - Use of hazardous materials

 - Your property is a listed building, where applicable

-Most homeowners break out in a cold sweat when considering these reasons, not to mention when they realise neighbours can submit feedback on the project.
+Most homeowners break out in a cold sweat when considering these reasons, not to mention when they realise neighbours can submit feedback on the project including objecting to a planning application.
 The good news is these rules are clear and can you screen your project using this list.

 Reasons your planning applications can’t be refused?

 Your local authority can not reject your planning permission based on: